Police Emergency

 • Ensure that all persons who have touched the letter/package wash their hands with soap and water

-• List the names and contact information for all persons who have touched the letter/package
+• List the names and contact information of all persons who have touched the letter/package

 • Isolate the package and follow the instructions of RUPD and Emergency Services Personnel